AI-Bobby/Prosthetic-Hand-Game/README.md

 # Prosthetic-Hand-Game

-This project consists of three main components: the mechanical, electrical and software designs of an articulating hand that plays Rock-Paper-Scissors with the user.
+This project consists of the mechanical design, electrical design, software design, and using the system of an articulating hand that plays Rock-Paper-Scissors with the user.
 The hand also has the built-in functionality to control the fingers individually (the ring and pinky finger move together).
+This was designed around an interest in robotic prosthetics and exoskeletons.

 <img src="images/Final.jpg">